 DanceFAR 2019 is bringing awareness and raising funds for two wonderful organizations

-DanceFAR’s 2019 performance will be held at the beautiful Herbst Theater in San Francisco, California on Saturday, September 7th, 2019 benefitting the International Rescue Committee and Gugulethu Ballet Project.
-This performance will include nine of the Bay Area’s most celebrated dance companies and will feature works from today’s top choreographers.
+DanceFAR’s 2019 performance will be held at the beautiful Herbst Theater in San Francisco, California on Saturday, September 7th, 2019 benefiting the International Rescue Committee and Gugulethu Ballet Project.
+This performance will include ten of the Bay Area’s most celebrated dance companies and will feature works from today’s top choreographers.
 DanceFAR 2019’s proceeds not only benefit the immediate needs of refugees, but also provides education and opportunities to empower impoverished youth through dance.

 Tickets are available at CityBoxOffice.com